-Minimalist in variety, but this design by Adrian Bloom uses one shrub, Cornus alba Aurea, one conifer, Taxus baccata Robusta, one grass, Hakonechloa macra and one perennial, the everblack Ophiopogon planiscapus Nigrescens to create a scene of year round interest
+Summer: Uses one shrub - Cornus alba Aurea, one conifer - Taxus baccata Robusta, one grass - Hakonechloa macra and one perennial - the everblack Ophiopogon planiscapus Nigrescens to create a scene of year round interest

 Taxus baccata - If commun POT (Hauteur : 40 - 50 cm) - LOT de 100 arbustes pour haie en kit

 Winter Garden - Adrian created a black sea, with a breaking wave of Hakonechloa.
 The red Cornus stems are highlighted by dark green Taxus pillars and autumnal tones of the grass - Bressingham Gardens photos by Richard and Adrian Bloom -

 Jinny Blom is famous for creating swoon-worthy gardens.
 But even though every single garden she designs is stunning, each is very, very different.
 She gives F&F readers a tour of two of the most breathtaking - Image copyright Andrew Lawson